 The strongest review found that achieving a shared sense of purpose during CPDL is an important factor for success.
-Whether teachers were forced or had volunteered to take part in CPDL did not appear to be highly significant factor - a positive professional learning environment, sufficient time, and congruence between professional learning experiences and the teachers' wider working context were all more important.
-So it would appear that CPDL providers should focus on how best to provide course content which can build a sense of purpose.
-This can be done in a number of ways, and examples were found during the review, inlcuded building in peer support, using evidence from experimenting with new approaches, and working on why things work as well as what does and does not.
+Whether teachers were forced or had volunteered to take part in CPDL did not appear to be highly significant factor - a positive professional learning environment, sufficient time, and consistency of professional learning experiences with wider context were all more important.
+Therefore it would appear that CPDL providers should focus on how best to provide course content which can build a sense of purpose.
+This can be done in a number of ways, and examples were found during the review, such as building in peer support, using evidence from experimenting with new approaches, and working on why things work as well as what does and does not.